saptak/saptak.github.io/_posts/2025-04-06-mental-health-analysis-and-support.md

 Remember that recovery isn't usually a straight line, and that's completely normal.
 I'm here to support you through this conversation, whenever you'd like to talk.
 ```

+### LangGraph Workflow Example

+The LangGraph agent processes mental health text by executing its nodes in sequence:

+1. **Analyze Input Node**: "I've been feeling down for weeks.
+Nothing seems to help."
+   - Analysis Result: Depression, moderate severity, no safety concerns

+2. **Routing Node**: Decides to retrieve information based on moderate severity
+   - Decision: "Retrieving information for depression"

+3. **Retrieve Info Node**: Gets evidence-based information about depression
+   - Retrieved: Information about depression symptoms and coping strategies

+4. **Generate Response Node**: Creates a supportive, informed response
+   - Final Response: An empathetic message acknowledging feelings, mentioning coping strategies from the retrieved information, and gentle encouragement toward professional help

+This structured workflow ensures consistent handling of each input with appropriate information retrieval and response construction.

 ## Limitations and Ethical Considerations